Regeneration Service privacy notice

 - Project funders

 Information may also be shared, with your explicit consent, with other third parties.
 You may withdraw that consent at any time.

 Where we get your information from

 In the majority of instances, any information we hold on you will have been provided directly by you either in an enquiry sent to us or collected direct from you in a survey or similar.
+If not directly supplied by you, we may source information from publicly available sources such as business directories, our database of businesses or from others who hold your data where passing your details to us accords with their privacy notice which you have agreed to.
 We also receive personal data from third parties for example in copies of MPs letters.

 How long we will keep your personal information